Multi-Platform Host & Analyst

 Ten-year NFL veteran Harry Douglas joined ESPN in 2019 and is a contributor across ESPN studio shows for all sports and digital football shows including co-hosting Countdown to College GameDay.

-In addition to his studio and digital show responsibilities, Douglas is the co-host of the new ESPN Radio show Fitz & Harry (debuting Jan.
-3) and has been a mainstay across the radio network in various roles.
+In addition to his studio and digital show responsibilities, Douglas is the co-host of ESPN Radio’s afternoon drive show from 3-7 p.m.
+ET alongside Freddie Coleman, and has been a mainstay across the radio network in various roles.
+Most recently, he co-hosted the midday show from 12-3 p.m. (since Jan.
+2023).
+He also contributes to ESPN’s XFL game coverage as a field analyst.

 Douglas was drafted by the Atlanta Falcons in the 2008 NFL Draft as a third-round pick after a standout career as a wide receiver at the University of Louisville, where he was an All-American and inducted into the 2021 Louisville Athletics Hall of Fame.
 He played for the Falcons for seven seasons and went on to play another three seasons with the Tennessee Titans.
 He finished his career with 310 receptions for 3,759 yards (12.1 avg.) and 10 touchdowns in 118 career games.